Scorpio750/Systems-Programming/systems_programming.md

 ## Deadlock

 - A **deadlock** occurs when you have one or more threads waiting for omsone else to unlock some shared resource.
-There are 4 conditions for a deadlock.
+There are 4 conditions for a deadlock, also known as **Coffman conditions**

 	1. Mutual Exclusion
 	2. Circular Wait
 	3. Hold and Wait
 	4. No Preemption
+- You can avoid deadlocks by always locking shared resources in the same order

 ---
 ## 11/3/14